Residential Independence project

-The TAC is investing $40 million in the Residential Independence project to create purpose-built apartments and units across Victoria.
+The TAC is investing $95 million in the Residential Independence Pty Ltd (RIPL) project to create purpose-built apartments and units across Victoria that are suitable for some of its most seriously injured clients.

-This project is an important initiative that addresses a shortfall in accessible housing for seriously injured TAC clients.
-It is designed around the principle that being dependent on others for simple, everyday tasks is a major barrier to regaining a quality of life following a debilitating injury.
+RIPL is designed around the principle that being dependent on others for everyday tasks is a major barrier to regaining quality of life following a debilitating injury.

 - developing purpose built, highly accessible housing;